 Participants who are determined by a physician to have a work-limiting disability are referred to a specialized "Workforce Solutions" program, which provides vocational rehabilitation case management services.
 Depending upon their disability, participants get individualized help in applying for Social Security income or enrolling in rehabilitation programs leading to employment.

-Participants in all Job Network activities are required to attend 30 - 35 hours a week.
+Participants in all Job Network activities are required to attend 30 to 35 hours a week.
 Nonparticipation leads to denial or cancellation of all TCA payments.

 Who Operates Job Network Programs?